jessesquires/JSQMessagesViewController/README.md

 ## [MIT License](http://opensource.org/licenses/MIT)

-You are free to use this as you please.
-No attribution necessary. **However, a link back to [Hexed Bits](http://www.hexedbits.com) or here would be appreciated.
-If you use this, please tell me about it!**
+You are free to use this as you please. **No attribution necessary, but much appreciated.**

 Copyright &copy; 2013 Jesse Squires